badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 ### Fixed width v 2.0

-Well, that's not a problem, let's solve it by adding media queries:
+Well that's not a problem, let's solve it by adding media queries:

 {% highlight css %}